Satish-03/Network-Automation/README.md

   Instructions to use

-    * Privide IPs in a .csv file
+    * Provide IPs in a .csv file
     * Run the final.py along with file to be transferred and provide the vendor type like cisco, arista or Juniper.
 Use help function to for more clarity.